-If you don’t think that proofing is something that you’re good at, maybe, ask a coworker or friend to take a look.
+If you don’t think that proofing is something that you’re good at, maybe, ask a friend or expert to take a look.
 Nothing beats having an extra set of eyes read over and fix a couple of issues.

-Usually, the headline of your home page or the H1 tag as it is called is the first thing people write.
-But some copywriters like ourselves leave it for the very end.
-The reason why we leave it for the end is that the headline matters arguably more than anything else and so we want to make sure that it is the very best in every way possible.
+Usually, the headline of your home page or the H1 tag, as it is called, is the first thing people write.
+But some copywriters like ourselves leave it for last.
+That’s because the headline matters arguably more than anything.
+We want to make sure that it best fits the context and intent in every way possible.

 As copywriters, we know that it is not practical to write a headline for 100% of people landing on our website.
 Trying to make everyone happy is the wrong approach, and that will consequently mean nobody is happy.

-Before you draft a headline for your home page think who will benefit most from your product or service.
+Before you draft a headline for your home page, think about who will benefit most from your product or service.
 You might want to use a tool like SurveyTime.io to find out who your most enthusiastic buyers or clients will be.